antrea-io/antrea/docs/network-policy.md

 **Note**: The order in which the egress rules are set matter, i.e. rules will be enforced in the order in which they are written.

-### Rule enforcement based on priorities

-With the introduction of tiers, ClusterNetworkPolicies are first enforced based on the tier to which they are associated with. i.e. all CNP belonging to the "Emergency" tier are enforced first, followed by policies associated with the "SecurityOps" tier and so on, until the "Application" tier policies are enforced.
-Within a tier, rules belonging to Cluster NetworkPolicy CRDs are associated with various priorities, such as the `priority` at the CNP level and the priority at the rule level.
-Overall, the Cluster Policy with the highest precedence (lowest priority number value) is enforced first.
-Within this policy, rules are enforced in the order in which they are set.
-For example, consider the following:

-- CNP1{tier: Application, priority: 10, ingressRules: [ir1.1, ir1.2], egressRules: [er1.1, er1.2]}
-- CNP2{tier: Application, priority: 15, ingressRules: [ir2.1, ir2.2], egressRules: [er2.1, er2.2]}
-- CNP3{tier: Emergency, priority: 20, ingressRules: [ir3.1, ir3.2], egressRules: [er3.1, er3.2]}

-This translates to the following order:
-- Ingress rules: ir3.1 > ir3.2 > ir1.1 -> ir1.2 -> ir2.1 -> ir2.2
-- Egress rules: er3.1 > er3.2 > er1.1 -> er1.2 -> er2.1 -> er2.2

-Once a rule is matched, it is executed based on the action set.
-If none of the CNP rules match, the packet is then enforced for rules created for K8s NP.
-Hence, CNP take precedence over K8s NP.

-### Ordering between Antrea Policies based on priorities

-The relative ordering between a ClusterNetworkPolicy resource and an [Antrea NetworkPolicy resource](#antrea-networkPolicy) within a Tier depends on the `priority` set in each of the two resources. i.e. the ordering is performed solely based on the `priority` assigned as opposed to the "Kind" of the resource.

 ### Behavior of `to` and `from` selectors

 There are four kinds of selectors that can be specified in an ingress `from`